CLooG: CLooG

 n>=2

 An input file that corresponds to this problem, and asks for a generated code in C, may be the following.
-Note that we do not describe here precisely the structure and the components of this file (see section Writing The Input File for such information, if you feel it necessary):
+Note that we do not describe here precisely the structure and the components of this file (see Writing The Input File for such information, if you feel it necessary):

 # ---------------------- CONTEXT ----------------------